Stress in Sales: How to Deal With The Never-Ending Pressure

 - Unrealistic goals: You set goals for yourself that are either unattainable or can’t be reached with the strategies and resources you have in place.

-- Inaction: Your heart just wasn’t in it this quarter; whatever the reason, you failed to take the actions necessary to succeed.
+- Inaction: Your heart wasn’t in it this quarter; whatever the reason, you failed to take the necessary actions to succeed.

 - Poor-quality action: You took action, but the actions weren’t backed with the necessary knowledge or experience to produce results.
 You did the right things but in the wrong way.